• Skip to main content

 Dec 2, 2024

-My artistic journey is a constant exploration, a playful dance between imagination and the diverse materials that fuel it.
-A jumble of wires can become the skeletal framework of an alien spacecraft, while a scrap of fabric transforms into the wings of a mythical creature.
-I draw inspiration from stories both ancient and modern – […]
+Ruth Parks is a multidisciplinary artist working acrylic paint, mixed media, and sculpture.
+Her artistic journey is a constant exploration, a playful dance between imagination and the diverse materials that fuel it.
+A jumble of wires can become the skeletal framework of an alien spacecraft, while a scrap of fabric transforms into the wings of a […]

 Ruth Parks

-My artistic journey is a constant exploration, a playful dance between imagination and the diverse materials that fuel it.
-A jumble of wires can become the skeletal framework of an alien spacecraft, while a scrap of fabric transforms into the wings of a mythical creature.
-I draw inspiration from stories both ancient and modern – […]
+Ruth Parks is a multidisciplinary artist working acrylic paint, mixed media, and sculpture.
+Her artistic journey is a constant exploration, a playful dance between imagination and the diverse materials that fuel it.
+A jumble of wires can become the skeletal framework of an alien spacecraft, while a scrap of fabric transforms into the wings of a […]

 Ruth Parks